2023

 Long-term experimental evolution decouples size and production costs in Escherichia coli Journal Article

-Proceedings of the National Academy of Sciences, 119 (21), pp. e2200713119, 2022.
+Proceedings of the National Academy of Sciences of the United States of America, 119 (21), pp. e2200713119, 2022.

 Abstract | Links | BibTeX | Altmetric | Tags: Cell Morphology, Demography and Ecology